Driving to Palomar Observatory

 We have road maps to help you find your way here:

 Visitor parking is only available in the visitor parking lot; please keep left at the entry way.
-Visitor overnight parking is not permitted at the Observatory, and the visitor parking lot will be closed and locked promptly at 3:00 pm Standard Time (4:00 pm Daylight Savings Time).
+Visitor overnight parking is not permitted at the Observatory, and the visitor parking lot will be closed and locked promptly at 3:00 pm PST (4:00 pm PDT).

 Current Information on Road Conditions